wellyshen/react-cool-virtual/README.md

 };
 ```

 > 💡 Please note, when using the `ssrItemCount`, the initial items will be the SSR items but it has no impact to the UX.
-In addition, you might notice that some styles (i.e. width, start) of the SSR items are set to `0`.
-It's by design, because there's no way to get the outer's size on SSR.
-However, you can make up these styles based on environment if you need.
+In addition, you might notice that some styles (i.e. width, start) of the SSR items are `0`.
+It's by design, because there's no way to know the outer's size on SSR.
+However, you can make up these styles based on the environments if you need.

 ## Performance Optimization